Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • Must be properly notarized.

-• Filed with the court to support and justify service by publication.
+• Filed with the Florida court to support and justify service by publication.

-• When It Is Used: When a particular person in a civil case cannot be located after exhaustive and well documented efforts.
+• When It Is Used in Florida: When a particular person in a civil case cannot be located after exhaustive and well documented efforts.

 In-Page PDF Viewer